digital-asset/docs.daml.com/docs/2.7.3/docs/daml/intro/12_Testing.rst

 Enabling ``--show-coverage`` tells the final printed report to include the names of any templates, choices, and interfaces which are not covered.
 By default, the report only reports the percentage of coverage.

 You can remove choices from the rendered coverage report with ``--coverage-ignore-choice PATTERN``.
-This flag's behaviour is further documented in `Excluding Choices from the Coverage Report`_.
+This flag's behavior is further documented in `Excluding Choices from the Coverage Report`_.

 Define templates, choices, and interfaces
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~